CumulusNetworks/docs/content/cumulus-netq-45/Monitor-Operations/Monitor-PTP.md

 ## PTP Commands

-Monitor PTP with the following commands.See the {{<link title="show/#netq-show-ptp" text="command line reference">}} for additional options, definitions, and examples.
+Monitor PTP with the following commands.
+See the {{<link title="show/#netq-show-ptp" text="command line reference">}} for additional options, definitions, and examples.

 ```
    netq show ptp clock-details